 All surgeries come with some risks, but blepharoplasty is generally considered a safe and effective procedure.
 Potential complications include excessive bleeding, infection, dry or irritated eyes, difficulty closing the eyes, scarring, damage to eye muscles, and temporary blurred vision.
 However, these are rare, and most of Dr. Hobgood’s patients experience a smooth recovery and are very satisfied with their results.

-Discover more about eyelid surgery and why people from Mesa, Tempe, Chandler, and surrounding areas trust Dr. Hobgood for blepharoplasty.
+Discover more about eyelid surgery and why people from Scottsdale and surrounding areas trust Dr. Hobgood for blepharoplasty.
 Request a consultation online or call our office at (480) 214-9955 to schedule your appointment.